-The question is whether loading our phytological data into quantum states can make this classification better.
-We could create a parameterized quantum circuit or ansatz to this, using a feature map. parameterized quantum circuit should be able to generate maximum number of quantum states in the Hilbert space and also have ability to entangle constituent qubits.
-It turns out that the variational quantum classifiers (VQCs) help classify the irises efficiently, using optimizers such the constrained as optimization by linear approximation optimizer (COBYLA).
+question is whether loading our The phytological data into quantum states can make this classification better.
+We could create a parameterized quantum circuit or ansatz to do this, using a feature map.
+Any parameterized quantum circuit should be able to generate maximum number of quantum states in the Hilbert space and also have ability to entangle constituent qubits.
+It turns out that the variational quantum classifiers (VOCs) help classify the irises efficiently, using optimizers such as the constrained optimization by linear approximation optimizer (COBYLA).
 It is this interface of quantum mechanics and machine learning that provides various possibilities: machine learning with quantum computers, classical learning for quantum mechanical problems and generalized quantum learning theory.
 Quantum machine learning brings together the learning capability and scalable nature of machine learning and the speed, efficiency and processing power of quantum computers.
 There have been several classical learning paradigms that have had quantum analogues proposed and realized: quantum neural networks, quantum reinforcement learning, quantum support vector machines, quantum linear regression, cluster detection and assignment algorithms, quantum principal component analysis and quantum decision tree classifier (63-70).
-In this comprehensive review of quantum learning paradigms, we will be looking at the spectrum of algorithms before moving protocols, understanding the conceptual shift that this may provide when assessing learning theory from the perspective of quantum phenomenon.
+In this comprehensive review of quantum learning paradigms, we will be looking at the spectrum of algorithms protocols, before moving on to and understanding the conceptual shift that this may provide when assessing learning theory from the perspective of quantum phenomenon.

 Quantum Patterns: The underlying premise for the utility of the quantum realm for machine learning has to do with the emergence of classically anomalistic patterns in data.
 Among phenomena that are intrinsically quantum in nature, an interesting example is that of quantum revival patterns, where we find superposed and displaced replicas of the initial state of the system (71-74).
 Quantum Kerr systems have such a kaleidoscopic mode of evolving, which is found to be reproducible based on interference of trajectories in the classical phase space (75).
-In the quantumclassical limit, where Planck's constant h[-] → 0, it is seen that observables behave differently, leading to the preservation or disappearance of significant variables and their stochastic tendencies, such as for oscillator coordinate and spin variable respectively (76).
-Even in the case of skyrmions, we cannot simulate quantum skyrmions on classical supercomputers fundamental due to limitations, particularly around quantum fluctuations (77).
-Quantum patterns are seen as magnetic formations periodic that spontaneously formed in antiferromagnetic Bose-Einstein condensate (78).ultracold atoms form quantum ferrofluids, we find a spontaneous development of coherent quantum density patterns leading to the formation of a super-solid (79).
+In the quantumclassical limit, where Planck's constant $h^- \rightarrow$ 0, it is seen that observables behave differently, leading to the preservation or disappearance of significant variables and their stochastic tendencies, such as for oscillator coordinate and spin variable respectively (76).
+Even in the case of skyrmions, we cannot simulate skyrmions quantum on classical supercomputers fundamental due to limitations, particularly around quantum fluctuations (77).
+Quantum patterns are seen as magnetic formations that are periodic spontaneously formed in antiferromagnetic When Bose-Einstein condensate (78). ultracold atoms form quantum ferrofluids, we find a spontaneous development of coherent quantum density patterns leading to the formation of a super-solid (79).
 When nanoscale lead films grown on silicon substrates are annealed to high temperatures, we observe intricate quantum patterns in the energy landscape (80).
 A beat pattern emerges in the quantum magnetoresistance of polar semiconductors without a centre of inversion symmetry, such as InAs/GaSb, when the carrier concentration is high (81).
-Patterns are ubiquitous in quantum chemistry, in properties chemical hardness such as and electronegativity (82).
+Patterns are ubiquitous in quantum chemistry, in properties such as chemical hardness and electronegativity (82).